sstrigler/JSJaC/README.md

 JSJaCConnection supports use of [JSDebugger][4] which is available separately.

-JSJaC also ships with a class 'JSJaCConsoleLogger' which lets you log to Firebug's and Safari's console.
+JSJaC also ships with a class `JSJaCConsoleLogger` which lets you log to Firebug's and Safari's console.

 ### Example

-For an example on how to use this library within your web application please have to look at 'examples/simpleclient.html' or 'examples/simpleCrossDomainClient.html'.
+For an example on how to use this library within your web application please have to look at `examples/simpleclient.html` or `examples/simpleCrossDomainClient.html`.

 Supported Browsers and Platforms
 --------------------------------

+**(Obviously outdated, most modern browsers should work perfectly fine though)**

 The following browsers are known to work with HTTP Binding.
 Let me know about others!